 The challenge each year is staying within prescribed consent ranges and limits during times of climatic extremes.
-This year was particularly challenging with average rainfall resulting in high lake levels and subsequent outflows.
-During periods of dry weather or drought, the challenge is maintaining lake levels ensuring outflows (Okere Gates) are greater than inflows (Ohau Channel).
+This year, weather patterns were generally stable with only a few high rain fall events occuring.
+During periods of dry weather or drought, the challenge is maintaining lake levels while ensuring outflows (Okere Gates) are greater than inflows (Ohau Channel).

-Lake levels are proactively managed using long-range forecasts to release or store water early to manage anticipated inflows.
+Lake levels are proactively managed using long-range forecasts to release or store water early to manage anticipated inflows and lake levels.